timkitch/langchain-code-understanding/README.md

-# Langchain and Langsmith Code Example
+# README for Langchain and Langsmith Code Example

 This repository contains a Python script that integrates various Langchain and Langsmith tools to provide a robust question-answering system based on dynamic content retrieval from a specified Git repository.
 The code showcases how to clone a repository, parse documents, split texts, create a searchable database, and build a question-answering chain using different language models.